-German populist AfD wants France excluded from euro
+German populist AfD wants France excluded from common European currency

 Germany's right-wing populist AfD believe that France and southern European countries should be excluded from Europe's common currency, the party's top officials said.